PlayFPN FAQ

 • Players can be on more than one roster, hence a guest player process is not required.

-• Once a tournament has begun, a player cannot be added to a team’s roster unless injury forces the team to have less than 9 players.
+• Once a team has started their first game of an event, a player cannot be added to a team’s roster unless injury forces the team to have less than 9 players.
 Then players can be added to the roster to bring the roster up to no more than 9 players.

 What is the season and playing age determination dates?